naira24/Bellabeat-Fitness-Tracker-Analysis/README.md

 ### ✨ Key Insights & Recommendations

-Based on the analysis, the following insights and recommendations have been identified:
+Based on the analysis, the following insights have been identified:

 -   **Activity Goal Achievement:** Approximately 45.75% of users did not meet the 150-minute Moderate to Vigorous Physical Activity (MVPA) goal.
 Bellabeat can leverage active minutes as a health metric and send reminders to users to help them meet their weekly targets.
 -   **Sedentary Behavior:** A significant portion of time (79.98%) is spent in sedentary activities.
 Bellabeat can recommend customized exercise plans to attract new customers and enhance its marketing strategy.